ngupange/PamphileNkurunzizaNgenzi_T2A2/README.md

 - Only Logged in User can edit a course
 - Only Logged in User can delete a course
 - Log in before you download
-- Instructor can see all his courses
+- A user can only see all his courses

 ## Tech Stack
 The following tech was used in the production of this portfolio: